QuickBooks Desktop Alternatives in 2026: Migration Options After Support Ends

 FreshBooks

-Targets service-based businesses with emphasis on time tracking and project profitability. $17-$55/month.
-Excels at invoicing and client communication but lacks robust accounting compared to QuickBooks or Xero.
+Targets service-based businesses with emphasis on time tracking and project profitability.
+Regular monthly pricing is $23/month (Lite), $43/month (Plus), and $70/month (Premium) before promotional discounts.
+Excels at invoicing and client communication but lacks robust accounting features compared to QuickBooks or Xero.
+Learn more in our business software comparison guide.

 Zoho Books

-Free plan for businesses under $50,000 annual revenue, paid plans $15-$240/month.
-Integrates deeply with Zoho's 45+ business applications.
-Best for businesses already using or planning to adopt multiple Zoho applications.
+Offers a free plan for businesses under $50,000 annual revenue.
+Paid plans range from $15/month (Standard, billed annually) to $275/month (Elite, billed monthly).
+Monthly billing runs higher—approximately $20–$275/month depending on tier.
+Integrates deeply with Zoho's 45+ business applications, making it ideal for businesses already using or planning to adopt multiple Zoho tools.

 Migration Planning and Data Transfer